 There is a lot more to Pisa than just the Leaning Tower of Pisa.
 This city is filled with historical landmarks, inspiring architecture, and natural beauty.
 Visit the Piazza dei Miracoli, known worldwide as one of the premier architectural destinations in existence.
 It is a critical spot for Medieval European art, and has four important religious structures that are owned by the Catholic Church - Pisa Cathedral, Pisa Baptistry, the Campanile, and the Camposanto Monumentale.
 You can relax along the beach at Bagni Vittorio Emanuele, which has restaurants and dining areas set up along the ocean to gaze out at the water as you eat.
 In fact, relaxing on beaches is one of the top things to do in Pisa, as you can relax along the Ligurian Sea at locations such as Il Paguro, Bagno Tirrenia, Spiaggia Libera, and Porto de Pisa.

 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-When taking a train from Rome, you have a couple of train stations you can depart from including Roma Termini, Roma Tiburtina and Roma Ostiense.
-When you arrive in Pisa, your train can arrive in train stations including Pisa Centrale, Pisa Aeroporto and Pisa San Rossore.
+When departing from Rome, you have various train station options to start your journey from including Roma Termini, Roma Tiburtina and Roma Ostiense.
+When arriving in Pisa, you can end your journey in train stations like Pisa Centrale, Pisa Aeroporto and Pisa San Rossore.

 Here are some other resources that might have the information you need